 5. Place 3 noodles in pan.
 Layer with 1/2 of cheese mix, then 1/2 of meat sauce.
 Repeat with remaining noodles, cheese mix, and meat sauce.

 6. Top with 1 cup mozzarella cheese.
+Top that with 1/2 cup parmesan.

 7. Cover loosely with foil and bake at 350 degrees for 30 minutes.
 Remove foil and bake 5 more minutes.